anshuldante/ai-ds-ml-practical/machine-learning-ai-foundations-linear-regression/readme.md

 * ### Collinearity (waste)

   * **Collinearity Tolerance**: only a small fraction of the IV variance is not explained by the other IVs i.e. the unique contribution of the IV is not large enough.
 Which could result in multiple variables fighting over the same variance.
   * **Variance inflation factor**: if we have all 5 IVs, the width of confidence interval of Restaurants and Hotels is 9274.
-The IVF values for everything other than industrial is ~ 5 - 8.5, which is pretty big.
+The VIF values for everything other than industrial is ~ 5 - 8.5, which is pretty big.
-  * Variance in general is R-squared, so the square-root of IVF gives tells you how much wider the variance is really is as opposed to what it could be.
+  * Variance in general is R-squared, so the square-root of VIF gives tells you how much wider the variance is really is as opposed to what it could be.
   * From previous experiments we know that the correlation between retail and restaurants is high, also trucking and fabric also have a high correlation, we will now remove the weaker variables from both of the pairs and analyze again.
   * In general it's said that
     * Collinearity Tolerance is in the danger zone if > 1.